-- - MIBG uptake: Tumors must be shown to be MIBG avid within 6 weeks prior to enrollment - Age > 1 year and able to cooperate with radiation safety restrictions during therapy period.
+- - MIBG uptake: Tumors must be shown to be MIBG avid within 6 weeks prior to enrollment.

 - - Life Expectancy: greater than 6 weeks.

-- - Lanksy and Karnofsky Performance Status: 60% or higher.
+- - Lansky and Karnofsky Performance Status: 60% or higher.

 - - Disease status: Failure to respond to standard therapy (usually combination chemotherapy with or without radiation and surgery) or development of progressive disease at any time (any new lesion or an increase in size of >25% of a pre-existing lesion).